Skip to content

 DEHydroxytyrosol und Oleuropein

-Hydroxytyrosol is an ortho-diphenolic compound and the principal antioxidant phenol in olive oil and olive leaves; in the fruit and oil it is largely bound within the more complex oleuropein structure, which hydrolyses to hydroxytyrosol during processing and digestion.
-Based on a 2011 EFSA scientific opinion, EU Commission Regulation 432/2012 authorises the health claim that "olive oil polyphenols contribute to the protection of blood lipids from oxidative stress", on the condition that the food provides at least 5 mg of hydroxytyrosol and its derivatives (e.g. oleuropein complex and tyrosol) per 20 g of olive oil.
-Cardiovascular outcome evidence for an EVOO-rich Mediterranean diet comes mainly from the PREDIMED trial.
-EFSA has also confirmed hydroxytyrosol as a safe novel food.
+Hydroxytyrosol is the main antioxidant phenol in olive oil and olive leaves.
+(It is an ortho-diphenolic compound.)
+In the fruit and the oil, it sits mostly bound inside a bigger molecule, called oleuropein.
+When you process or digest the olives, that oleuropein breaks down and releases it.
+Based on a 2011 EFSA opinion, EU Commission Regulation 432/2012 allows a health claim.
+The claim is that 'olive oil polyphenols contribute to the protection of blood lipids from oxidative stress'.
+But there is a catch.
+To use the claim, the food must give you at least 5 mg of the phenol and its relatives per 20 g of olive oil.
+(Those relatives include the oleuropein complex and tyrosol.)
+Most of the heart-outcome evidence here comes from the PREDIMED trial, on an olive-oil-rich Mediterranean diet.
+EFSA has also confirmed the compound as a safe novel food.

 Sources